DigitalPublishingToolkit/TOD29GOODDATA/md/27chapter20.md

-    Doing Accountability in the Internet of Things'*, International Journal of Law and Technology* (forthcoming, 2018); Lachlan Urquhart and Tom Rodden, 'New directions in information technology law: learning from human--computer interaction', *International Review of Law, Computers & Technology*, 31:2 (2017): 150-169, DOI:
+    Doing Accountability in the Internet of Things'*, International Journal of Law and Technology* (forthcoming, 2018); Lachlan Urquhart and Tom Rodden, 'New directions in information technology law: learning from human-computer interaction', *International Review of Law, Computers & Technology*, 31:2 (2017): 150-169, DOI:
     10.1080/13600869.2017.1298501.